HarrisSagiris/ZeroFN/README.md

 1. **Starting the Server**
    - Click the "Start" button in the launcher
    - The launcher will:
-     - Start the backend server
+     - Connect to the server
      - Launch Fortnite
      - Inject the auth bypass DLL
      - Monitor the game process